bakwarteng/weather-app/README.md

 # Weather-App

 ## Description

 This application utilizes the Open Weather Map API in order to display the current temperature, wind speed, and humidity of a searched city.
-Please refresh the page to see your the city and weather data displayed on the page.
-Your history will be stored in local storage.
-This page contains HTML, CSS, and JavaScript.
-This page also contains small amounts of Bulma API styling.My classmate Bryce helped me pull my items from local storage.
+Search for a city in the current weather and the 5 day forecast will be displayed in the cards on the page.
+This application contains HTML, CSS, and JavaScript.
+This page also contains small amounts of Bulma styling sheets .My classmate Bryce helped me pull my items from local storage.

+## License

+This application was licened by MIT

 ## Live URL

 https://bakwarteng.github.io/weather-app/

 ## Screenshot